What Happens if You Are in a Car Accident in a No-Fault State?

 • Pain and suffering claims

-Which States Require No-Fault Car Insurance?
+Which States are No-Fault Accident States?

 There are many no-fault states across the country.
-Florida is a no-fault state even though legislators have tried, and not succeeded, to repeal these laws in the past.
+Florida is a no-fault state, even though legislators have tried, and not succeeded, to repeal these laws in the past.
 In addition to Florida, the following jurisdictions have no-fault insurance systems:

 • District of Columbia